 Even though none of our friends had kids yet, my arms would literally ache for the weight of a baby.
 It was a surprisingly physical, visceral feeling.
 We agreed to try for a baby after we got married, and once we got home from our honeymoon, lo and behold I discovered I was pregnant.

 While my decision to have a child was clear, I was still blown away by what a huge life change motherhood was, and I faced ups and downs that came with having a child.
-I adore parenting, but funnily enough, it’s almost like only in hindsight did I realize what a big decision it actually was.
+I adore parenting, but funnily enough, it’s only in hindsight did I realize what a big decision it actually was.

 I always wanted to be a young mother.
 My mom had me when she was 34 and she died when she was 52.
 I realized that if she had had me younger, I would have had more years with her.
 I wanted to give my kids the longest time possible to have a mom.
 So at the ripe old age of 23 I gave birth to my daughter, and at 25 I had twin boys.
 My dreams of being a young mom came true.
 I just hope my kids still want me around when I’m a grumpy 98-year-old.